urbanware-org/xicht/README.md

 ### General

 *   `disable-tooltip`<br>Do not show the tooltip on mouseover at the tray icon (if enabled).
 *   `disable-topmost`<br>The main window will not stay in the foreground if it has lost the focus.
-This solves some problems with some tiling window managers on *Unix*-like systems.
+This solves problems with some tiling window managers on *Unix*-like systems.
 *   `tray`<br>Show the tray icon by default.

 ### Size and position